Effective Communication And Managing Expectations In Sports

 Instantly view or send individual player reports after each evaluation.
 You can easily customize the data you want displayed, and attach your club logo to each report!

 Player analytics will be one of your strongest assets when it comes to developing players.
 With SkillShark, you can easily compare players and use historical data to track player progress.

-Sports administrators also play critical roles in other areas that demand high levels of communication skills., both written and oral.
+Sports administrators also play critical roles in other areas that demand high levels of communication skills, such as:

 - Managing and coordinating events

 - Scouting and human resources